lhoenig/clifu/README.md

 clifu
 =====

-Command line interface for commandlinefu.com, written in C and using curses
+Command line interface for commandlinefu.com, written in C and using curses.

 ## Dependencies
 * curl